Cost of Equity Calculator

-Cost of equity calculator is a tool that calculates the cost of equity - the rate of return a company theoretically pays to its equity investors to compensate them for the risk they undertake by investing their capital into the company.
-If you are looking to learn how to calculate the cost of equity, do not hesitate to read the next section to find more details about the cost of equity formulas.
+The cost of equity calculator is a tool that calculates the cost of equity - the rate of return a company theoretically pays to its equity investors to compensate them for the risk they undertake by investing their capital into the company.
+If you want to learn how to calculate the cost of equity, do not hesitate to read the next section to find more details about the cost of equity formulas.

 Cost of Equity - what is it?

 Cost of Equity informs us about the return shareholders request for investing in a given company.
-It is what the market requires for possessing shares, and handling with the risk connected with that - so we can say that it is compensation.
+It is what the market requires for possessing shares and handling the risk connected with that - so we can say that it is compensation.

-Companies obtain capital mainly from two different sources - loans and equity investors.
-The equity investors seek a return on their investment, by way of the appreciation of their investment or the dividend.
+Companies mainly obtain capital from two sources - loans and equity investors.
+The equity investors seek a return on their investment by way of the appreciation of their investment or the dividend.
 From the company's perspective, it is the cost that they should cover to get more cash.

 How to calculate the cost of equity

 There are two different approaches to calculating the cost of equity; they depend on the company's dividend policy - whether the company is sharing the return with shareholders or not.

 Once the company is paying dividends, the calculations become as simple as using the dividend capitalization model.
 If the company is not paying dividends, the cost of equity should be calculated based on the CAPM - Capital Asset Pricing Model..
 Visit our CAPM calculator to learn more about this.

 - The cost of equity formula, based on the CAPM model, requires: